 The earlier a leak is identified for data centers, the less damage it will cause, thus a smaller cost for data both owners and insurers.
 Even a small drip of water will damage the critical equipment and physical facility.
 As a popular saying goes, “A small leak will sink a great ship”.

 The presence of water cannot be discovered easily.
 An example is the flooding under raised floorings which cannot be seen as a false ceiling concealed piping above it.
 Water leaks are only detected when administrators see the water patches.
 By this time, significant damage may have occurred already.

-A water sensor will provide you information to cut downtime needed in identifying the location of the leak.
+A water sensor will provide you with information to cut the downtime needed in identifying the location of the leak.
 In this sense, the administrators can still have enough time to take measures and stop the leakage.

 Protecting the Equipment and the Facility

-Not only leak wastewater, but it also encourages unwanted organic growth such as molds, mildew, and other infestations.
-Mold can grow in any condensed surface of your facility, including the equipment.
+Not only does leak wastewater, but it also encourages unwanted organic growth such as molds, mildew, and other infestations.
+Mold can grow on any condensed surface of your facility, including the equipment.
 According to FEMA, the development of mildew will only take 24-48 hours after water exposure.
 Unless action is taken to eradicate the source of moisture, they will continue to grow bigger.
 Another effect of an unidentified water leak is rusting of equipment that can cause a short circuit.

 The foundation of the physical facility can also be damaged due to excess groundwater.
-When the level of groundwater rises, the soil’s strength will reduce, leading to failure of slope.
+When the level of groundwater rises, the soil’s strength will reduce, leading to the failure of slope.
 Collapse settlement infill materials due to groundwater level rise is a major concern in the United Kingdom.